kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ## Day 2: Hosshinmon-oji to Hongu
 <span class="subtitle">Shrines, silence, awe</span>

 We wake up in *Chikatsuyu*.
 This is the first proper morning in god-knows-how-long.
 Four days, I think.
-A morning to sit down and chill, without a burning need to get somewhere.
-The last night before our flight from Denver to Tokyo, I could barely sleep 2-3 hours, thinking non-stop about the trip, only to get up at 5:30 to head to the airport.
+A slow morning, to sit down and chill without a burning need to get somewhere.
+The last night in the United States I could barely sleep 2-3 hours, thinking non-stop about the trip, only to get up at 5:30 to head to the airport.

-So, yes, we take our time.
-We take the deepest and longest inhale you can imagine.
-We stroll the village under blue skies to buy coffee, right before we jump on a bus to get to *Hosshinmon-oji* (発心門王子).
+So, yes, we'll take our time.
+I step outside, take the deepest and longest inhale you can imagine, and stroll the village under bright blue skies to buy black coffee.
+I head back to prepare scrambled eggs and toasts.
+Pack things and close the electronic door behind us.

+Time to jump on a bus to *Hosshinmon-oji* (発心門王子).
+The plan: walk down to *Hongu* (本宮).
+Most people just walk straight from here, but, presumably, the views as you descend from *Hosshinmon-oji* are nicer than starting in *Chikatsuyu*, so we will make that bet.
+We'll hop on a bus to get to the trail.
+Ultimately, the destination is the same.

 <figure>
 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day2/L1010013.jpeg" loading="lazy" />